Prince Eke

-Prince Oluebube Eke (born 18 August 1981) is a Nigerian actor, film director, writer, television personality and model.
+Prince Oluebube Eke (born 18 August 1977) is a Nigerian actor, film director, writer, television personality and model.
 He was married to Muma Gee, a businesswoman with whom he had three children.
 He first garnered fame as an actor in 2003 starring in the Nollywood movie Indecent Proposal.
 Some of his other movies include Spade: The Last Assignment (2009), Mirror of Life (2010), Secret Code (2011), and A Minute Silence (2012).

 Early life and education

-Born in Ngor Okpala, Imo State, Eke was the last child in a family of seven boys and a girl.
-He attended Holy Ghost College, Owerri for his secondary education and had a master's degree in International Relations from Imo State University.
+Born in Ngor Okpala, Imo State, southeastern region of Nigeria, Eke was the last child in a family of seven boys and a girl.
+He attended Holy Ghost College, Owerri for his secondary education and had a master's degree in International Relations from Imo State University (IMSU).